A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Zitterbewegung Stochastic Mechanics

-It is interesting to observe now that, in this construction, both the diffusion coefficient $\nu=\hbar/2m$, and the (reduced) \emph{zbw} period $T_{c}=1/\omega_{c}=\hbar/mc^{2}$, are scaled by $\hbar$.
-This reflects the fact that the ether is hypothesized to be the common physical cause of both the conservative diffusion process and the conservative \emph{zbw} oscillation.
-Had we not proposed Nelson's ether as the physical cause of the \emph{zbw} oscillation as well as the conservative diffusion process, the occurrence of $\hbar$ in both of these particle properties would be inexplicable and compromising for the plausibility of our proposed modification of NYSM.
+Note that, in the above construction, both the diffusion coefficient $\nu=\hbar/2m$ and the (reduced) \emph{zbw} period $T_{c}=1/\omega_{c}=\hbar/mc^{2}$ are scaled by $\hbar$.
+This is consistent with our hypothesis that the ether is the common physical cause of both the frictionless diffusion process and the steady-state \emph{zbw} oscillation.
+Had we not proposed Nelson's ether as the physical cause of the steady-state \emph{zbw} oscillation as well as the frictionless diffusion process, the occurrence of $\hbar$ in both of these particle properties would be inexplicable and compromising for the plausibility of our proposed modification of NYSM.

-It should be stressed here that it is not possible to talk of the \emph{zbw} phase other than in the IMTRF of the particle, as we cannot transform to a frame in which $d\mathbf{q}(t)/dt=0$, since such an expression is undefined for the (non-differentiable) Wiener process.
+It should be stressed here that it is not possible to talk of the \emph{zbw} phase in a rest frame other than the IMFTRF or IMBTRF of the \emph{zbw} particle, as we cannot transform to a frame in which $d\mathbf{q}(t)/dt=0$, since such an expression is undefined for the (non-differentiable) Wiener process.